 The expiration date is crucial in coupon making since most companies would want to raise their sales in a specific timeframe.
 Having expiration dates in your coupons is an assurance on your part that you are in control of the promotions of the product.
 Some deals are best offered as quickly as possible, while others are better off for a longer period of time.

 4. Place Conditions or Restrictions

-You have the full control with how your product should be marketed.
+You have full control of how your product should be marketed.
 Having conditions allows you to regulate when a discount is applicable.
 You can have restrictions with your printable coupon where the coupon is exclusive for only one discounted product.
-You can also set a restriction with the use of promo codes which need to be entered during the order process.
+You can also set a restriction with the use of promo codes that need to be entered during the order process.